-Brainchild of Tangaroa Blue’s Heidi Taylor (AMDI) was created, an on-ground network of volunteers, communities and organisations that contribute data from rubbish collected during beach and river clean-up events to the AMDI Database, and then work on solutions to stop the flow of litter at the source.
+Heidi Taylor is the brainchild of Tangaroa Blue, the organisational home of the (AMDI).
+Tangaroa Blue is a network of volunteers, communities and organisations that contribute data from rubbish collected during beach and river clean-up events to the AMDI Database, and then work on solutions to stop the flow of litter at the source.
 This means that not only are just picking up the never-ending flow of rubbish the AMDI helps communities look after their coastal environment by providing resources and support programs, and collaborates with industry and government to create change on a large scale.

 Heidi’s (AMDI) program is taking fighting ocean plastics to the next level with this long-term data collection to stop rubbish where it starts we think this is an epic task and she is definitely an eco-warrior.

 Best mates Andrew Turton and Pete Ceglinski spent much of their childhood in the ocean and, after becoming frustrated at the amount of rubbish floating around, quit their jobs to come up with a sustainable solution.

 They came up with an automated rubbish bin for marina docks called the Seabin that many hope could help reduce ocean pollution.

 With the help of WA seed investors Shark Mitigation Systems, the duo designed a prototype of the bin in Perth before taking it to market in Mallorca in Spain, a marina capital of Europe.